The odds don’t favor him, but in this weekend’s UFC 265 headliner, Derrick Lewis will have a hometown Houston crowd behind him.

 Lewis (25-7), one of the biggest fan favorites in all of MMA, meets undefeated heavyweight favorite Ciryl Gane (9-0) in Saturday’s main event.

 The bout headlines the pay-per-view event at Toyota Center in Houston, and an interim heavyweight belt is on the line.

 “The Black Beast” is a pretty big underdog against Gane in their big-man rumble.
 But when fans pack the Texas venue, you can bet their allegiance will be with Houston resident Lewis.

 Betting public also backs Lewis at UFC 265

 Lewis, a New Orleans native, moved to Houston as a teenager, and he’s been a proud Texan ever since.
 Come Saturday night, the crowd will undoubtedly be on his side.

-However, the betting public is also on Lewis’ side.
+However, the Virginia sports betting public is also on Lewis’ side.
 At least as of Wednesday, anyway.

 Is that public support warranted, though?
 Do the oddsmakers or the public have it right?

 Lewis originally was slated to fight reigning heavyweight champion and all-around badass Francis Ngannou.
 However, after a not-atypical UFC negotiating spat with Ngannou, officials ultimately booked Lewis against Gane for the interim strap.